drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/02-repo-setup-and-deploy-source.md

 ## Concepts

 GitHub Pages has two repo shapes, and the rules differ between them.
-A **user site** lives in a repository named exactly `<username>.github.io` (the same applies for organisations: `<orgname>.github.io`).
+A **user site** lives in a repository named exactly `<username>.github.io` (the same applies for organizations: `<orgname>.github.io`).
 You get exactly one per account.
 It serves from the apex of that hostname - `https://<username>.github.io/` - and is the right shape for a personal engineering blog.
 A **project site** lives in any other repo and serves at `https://<username>.github.io/<repo>/`.
 Project sites are useful for project documentation but introduce a path prefix that complicates URL handling.
 The full rules are at [docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 That path prefix is what `baseurl:` exists for.
 In Jekyll's `_config.yml`, `url:` is your scheme-and-host (`https://example.com`), and `baseurl:` is the path your site lives under (`""` for a user site, `"/my-project"` for a project site).
 Jekyll uses both to build internal links via the `relative_url` and `absolute_url` filters.
 Get `baseurl` wrong on a project site and every link 404s; get it wrong on a user site and you'll prepend a path that shouldn't be there.
 Once you point a custom domain at the repo (Chapter 5.4), `url:` becomes your domain and `baseurl:` returns to empty - the apex serves the site directly regardless of repo name.